Travel Tip 143

 Though far from perfect, Google Translate is a great tool for understanding tourism websites in another language.

 As a former French teacher, I feel a little guilty telling you to use Google translate.
 However, I think when people to travel to countries where they don’t speak the language, it creates more opportunities to learn language.
-Don’t limit yourself to only place you already speak the language.
+Don’t limit yourself to only places you already speak the language.
 I don’t speak more than a few words of Quechua but their villages are the highlight of my travels in Peru.

 A generic travel blog search puts me in 8th place, after Reddit but before CondéNast, which isn’t blogs so I don’t know why they rate 9th place.